 This league is in desperate need of a superstar.

 A household name.
-A neighborhood name, a village name, a national name.
+A national name.
 From California to New York Island.
 From the red wood forest to the Gulf Stream waters.

 This land was made for Shohei Ohtani.

 We all saw what he did tonight.
 If you didn’t, well, see it here:

 — Josh (@JScottyBB) April 4, 2018

 Gone.
 Way gone.
 First-date jitters with the Angels faithful collected, held in, filtered through some calibrated machinery housed in his torso, converted into bat speed, into hand-eye coordinates, released into the most exciting home run that ballpark might see all summer.

 In the last week, making his American debut: